FrankHJCuypers/gaai/DEVELOPMENT.md

     - select the default *app* configuration.
     - Run the *app*.
 2. Manual installation:
-    - Make the APK available on your hardware device (copy it using bluetooth or WiFi, use Google Drive,use Github link, ...)
+    - Make the APK available on your hardware device (copy it using bluetooth or Wi-Fi, use Google Drive,use GitHub link, ...)
     - Install/Run the APK by clicking on it.